leematthewshome/robotAI_version4/README.md

 sudo usermod -aG docker $USER

 Before we download and run the RabbitMQ docker container we will need to assign it a separate IP that will not be used by other computers on the network...

+install ifconfig with the following command: sudo apt install -y net-tools

+run the following command: config

+look for the line where it lists your current network IP, for example:

+    wlo1: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
+    inet 192.168.1.105  netmask 255.255.255.0  broadcast 192.168.1.255"